notsidney/use-algolia/README.md

 });
 ```

-This will automatically do the first query on the new index if all three items
+Doing either will automatically do the first query on the new index if all three
-are provided.
+items are provided.

 ### Searching for facet values